CS207-AP/Inventory-Management/README.md

 * [Technology Utilised](#technology-utilised)

 ## Aim
-The aim of this project was to make a completely working free program to deal with the invetory of a pharmacy and mechanize its various forms.
+The aim of this project was to make a completely working program to deal with the invetory of a pharmacy and mechanize its various forms.
 ## Our Solution
 Once the aim was established clearly, we needed to make a program through which a pharmacy can deal with the following-
 * Customers